csbridge/turkey-21-website/templates/en/resources/submission-oh.md

 ## Submission

 Twice a day, you will submit your work from the session via Ed. **It is okay if you don't finish everything, or if you are still working.** We just want to know that you are keeping up with the material.

-You will also need to submit your code if you attend office hours and are looking for debugging help.
-Section Leaders can then download your code and help you faster.

 You can submit as many times as you want.
-You may want to submit multiple times if you attend office hours multiple times for debugging.

 ### How to submit